sysopmatt/madams-dev/resume.md

 *   **Presented at Databricks Data + AI Summit 2025** as co-speaker and project lead on "Migrating Legacy SAS Code to Databricks Lakehouse: What We Learned Along the Way."
 *   **Shared insights from leading a multi-year migration project** that successfully converted critical reporting data mart from extensive legacy SAS code to the Databricks Lakehouse ecosystem.
-*   **Demonstrated technical leadership** in presenting challenges, methodology (including automation with Alchemist), and key lessons learned from migrating sophisticated logic for membership, claims, premiums, and reserves.
+*   **Demonstrated technical leadership** in presenting challenges, methodology (including automation), and key lessons learned from migrating sophisticated logic for membership, claims, premiums, and reserves.

 ---